hahamyt/mst/README.md

 pip install -r requirements.txt
 ```

 You need to configue the paths to the datasets in `config.yml` before training or testing.
+If you have any questions, please feel free to open an Issue.

 ## Dataset